Mission, Vision & Values (PDF)

 Travel/Mileage and Reimbursement Process:

-1. Hotel reservations are made by the Business Office on the School Department’s credit card.
-When reservations are needed, a signed and coded Request for HOTEL Reservation form must be submitted to the Business Office.
+1. Hotel reservations are made at the Business Office on the School Department’s credit card.
+When reservations are needed, a signed and coded Request for HOTEL Reservation form must be submitted to the Business Office along with a signed and approved purchase order.

 3. Mileage will be reimbursed at the rate of thirty (.30) cents per mile.
 Tolls will be reimbursed only if original receipts are attached.